2025_AATE Logo IDK

 E. No overhead is allowable.

-A. Eligible applicants: Faculty in a AATE member institution are eligible to apply as principal investigators (PIs).
-Members of the AATE Research Network Committee are not eligible to apply but are welcome to mentor PIs in consultative roles.
-PIs must be a BOC certified athletic trainer in good standing.
-Early career PIs are strongly encouraged to apply; however the RFP is open to all educational researchers.
+A. Eligible applicants: Faculty in an AATE member institution are eligible to apply as principal investigators (PIs).
+Co-PIs may be from non-AATE member institutions.
+Members of the AATE Research Network Committee are eligible to apply but will be excluded from any review responsibilities within the same funding cycle.
+The Chairs of the AATE Research Network and members of the AATE Research Advisory Council are not eligible to apply.
+The PI must be a BOC-certified athletic trainer in good standing.
+Early career PIs are strongly encouraged to apply; however, the RFP is open to all educational researchers.

 Procedure: A full proposal should be submitted electronically in one single PDF document by the deadline.
 Late and/or non-compliant applications will not be considered for funding.
-While changes will occur to the project relative to the feedback, the full application must be connected to the project proposed in the preliminary summary.
+While changes may occur to the project relative to the feedback

-Format: Total page length of 7 pages maximum (1-page Specific Aims + 6 pages Research Strategy) with no less than ½ inch margins and font size > 11 (single-spaced allowed).
+Format: Total page length of 7 pages maximum (1-page Specific Aims + 6 pages Research Strategy) with no less than 0.5 inch margins and a font size of 12 (single-spaced allowed).

 Proposal Package